GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression-brotli.md

 ## Measure

 <div class="aside note">
- Since webpack is used in this application, any changes made to the code will trigger a new build which can take a few seconds.
+ Since [webpack](https://webpack.js.org/) is used in this application, any changes made to the code will trigger a new build which can take a few seconds.
 Once it completes, you should see your changes reflected in the application.
 </div>

 Before diving in to add optimizations, it's always a good idea to first analyze the current state of the application.

-+  Click on the **Show Live** button.
+1. Click the **Remix to Edit** button to make the project editable.

-<web-screenshot type="show-live"></web-screenshot>
+2. Click on the **Show Live** button.

 This app, which was also covered in the
 ["Remove unused code"](/fast/remove-unused-code)